5 Ways to Reduce Your Software Development Risks

 There can be many reasons why a company’s executive team is disappointed with the results of a project.
 Some PMs choose developers who can meet aggressive, unrealistic deadlines.
 Often, these developers take technical shortcuts such as inadequate testing, code that’s hard to maintain, and bug fixes that don’t last.

-Reduced functionality can occur from trying to avoid time and cost overruns, but whatever the reason the outcome is unsatisfactory.
-Imagine investing in a software development project aimed at growing your ability to fill orders by 50%, only to have it deliver a 10% increase in fulfillment?
-That’s what happened on Nov 17, 2020, when the Australian stock exchange had to be shut down after defective new software went live.
+Reduced functionality can occur from trying to avoid time and cost overruns, but whatever the reason, the outcome is unsatisfactory.
+Imagine investing in a software development project aimed at growing your ability to fill orders by 50%, only to have it deliver a 10% increase in fulfillment.
+That happened on Nov 17, 2020, when the Australian stock exchange had to be shut down after defective new software went live.
 Disappointment is an understatement in this instance.

 5 Risk-Reduction Tactics to Consider

-So how do you manage these risks in ways that improve the chance of success?
-Here are some proven tactics to do so.
+So, how do you manage these risks in ways that improve the chance of success?
+Here are some proven tactics.

 Good design starts with identifying the user’s requirements and finding ways to address them, which means understanding the problems and the goals.
 Most companies have processes that depend on flawed legacy systems.
-No software, no matter how well-designed, can overcome a bad business process.
-An experienced software design team asks questions to determine the root of the problem, before trying to come up with a way to resolve it.
+No software can overcome a flawed business process, no matter how well-designed.
+An experienced software design team asks questions to determine the root of the problem before trying to come up with a way to resolve it.
 This can involve analyzing the user’s ideal journey, designing an interface that follows it, and making it error-proof for maximum usability.

 The design needs to be tested on users and their feedback incorporated into revisions before any final development work can begin.
 A good design process that addresses the right problems and delivers the right solutions is time-consuming, and it must be factored into both the budget and the schedule.